 But if my respondents saw recognition and dignity as more important, even in context of material adversity, a critical component of inequality in South African society is inequality of recognition.
 Understanding the causes and consequences of recognition, and of mis-recognition is, writes Chris Desmond (2018), key to understanding how to combat inequality.

 Interestingly, a young medical student at the University of Natal, then called the non-European section of UND, was addressing precisely this issue.
 Of course, I am referring to Steve Bantu Biko and his emerging philosophy of black consciousness.
-These young radical intellectuals were focusing on how white racism dehumanised both white and black, and why, “In the long run the oppressed will have to free the oppressors who are unable (and unwilling) to free themselves” (cited in Webster, 1975).
+These young black radical intellectuals were focusing on how white racism dehumanised both white and black, and why “In the long run the oppressed will have to free the oppressors who are unable (and unwilling) to free themselves” (cited in Webster, 1975).
 This was a historic rupture with the mindset of apartheid.
 Black, Biko argued, is not a colour; if you are oppressed you are black.

 Another question my research assistant, Judson Kuzwayo, asked the worker respondents was: “Can you think of a leader, present or past, who can or could improve the position of African workers?”
 This is what they said: